huijari/metacarpal/README.md

 ### test(string name)

+- @param name - test name

 Create a new test

-- @param name - test name

 ### pass(string message)

+- @param message - optional message
+- @returns true

 Generate a passing assertion with an optional message

+### fail(string message)

 - @param message - optional message

-### fail(string message)
+- @returns false

 Generate a failing assertion with an optional message

-- @param message - optional message

 ### ok(bool value, string message)

-Assert that value is truthy with an optional description message

 - @param value - value to be asserted
 - @param message - optional description message
+- @returns true if ok

+Assert that value is truthy with an optional description message

 ### equal(T value, T expected, string message)

-Assert that both values are equal with an optional description message

 - @param value - actual value
 - @param expected - expected value
 - @param message - optional description message
+- @returns true if equal

+Assert that both values are equal with an optional description message

 ### end()

+- @returns the number of failed tests capped at 254

 Declare the end of the tests, finalizing the producer's output

-- @returns the number of failed tests capped at 254

 ## Reporters